muratk5n/thirdwave/en/README.md

 LCOE (total cost of electricity) will increase with CCS, over 70% in all cases.
-Levelised cost of hydrogen is about 50% higher than the average again from coal + CCS (my prefered scenario).
+Levelised cost of hydrogen is about 50% higher than the average again for coal + CCS (my prefered scenario).

 Gov, policy needs to whip ppl into shape.
 Unless the cost of those investments increase, the direction of money flow will never change.